frelon/suse-elemental/docs/linux-only-image.md

 You should see the bootloader prompting you to start `openSUSE Tumbleweed`.

-### Validate Booted Image
+### Explore virtual machine

 1. Login with the root user and password as configured in the [config.sh](#example-config-script) script.

-2. Validate you are running the expected operating system:
+2. Check you are running the expected operating system:

     ```shell
     cat /etc/os-release
     ```

-3. Validate that the configured `example-oneshot.service` is created:
+3. Check that `example-oneshot.service` has run successfully:

     * View service status: